Godar72/Plagiarism-Detector/README.md

   Pass two or more C files as arguments to compare them:

   PlagiarismDetector file1.cpp file2.cpp
+  PlagiarismDetector file1.pdf file2.pdf

   ## How It Works
-  1. Read & Preprocess: The tool reads files into memory and normalizes them (removing noise like comments/spaces).
-  2. Tokenization: It splits the normalized code into fixed-size "windows" of characters.
-  3. Sort & Search: It sorts the windows of one file and uses binary search to find intersections with the second file.
-  4. Scoring: It calculates a similarity percentage based on the number of matching windows versus the total code length.
+  1. File Conversion: If a file is a PDF, the tool invokes pdftotext to extract raw text content.
+  2. Normalization: The text is normalized (removing noise, comments, and converting to lowercase).
+  3. Tokenization & Sorting: The normalized text is split into "windows" and sorted using Quick Sort.
+  4. Comparison: The tool utilizes Binary Search to find intersections between the documents and calculates a similarity percentage.